frostoven/Cosmosis/README.md

 Planets and their (hostile Lovecraftian) inhabitants will be procedurally generated, and ground-based combat will be souls-like.

-This game is and will always be free and open source (see ['Why this game is open sourced'](README.md#Why we provide source code) below).
+The source is made available to all users for backup and modding purposes, but this project is not free (see [Why we provide source code](README.md#why-we-provide-source-code) below).

 ## Why this game?
 #### Intro